jcarswell/tftpy/README.md

-# Tftpy
+# TFTPy3
 Author: Michael P. Soulier <msoulier@digitaltorque.ca>, Josh Carswell<br/>
 Copyright, Michael P. Soulier, 2010.

-Tftpy is a TFTP library for the Python programming language.
+TFTPy3 is a TFTP library for the Python programming language.
 It includes client and server classes, with sample implementations.
 Hooks are included for easy inclusion in a UI for populating progress indicators.
 It supports RFCs 1350, 2347, 2348 and the tsize option from RFC 2349.